mallikampatil/Netflix_Data_Analysis_Project/README.md

 Ans: Yes, since there is a similar correlation, we feel that US is a good proxy for Canada.

 ## Results
-As seen from the results, it is very likely that a user who watches Weeds will also enjoy Mad Men seen from the positive correlation.
+As seen from the results, it is very likely that a user who watches Lorax will also enjoy Pony seen from the positive correlation.

+It can also be seen from the results that a user that will watch Madmen will also watch